notaryproject/specifications/scenarios.md

 Notary v2 aims to solve the core issue of trusting content within, and across registries.
 There are many elements of an end to end scenario that are not implemented by Notary v2, rather enabled because the content is verifiable.

-### End to End Orchestrator Scenario
+### Scenario #0: Build, Publish, Consume, Enforce Policy, Deploy

 To put Notary v2 in context, the following end-to-end scenario is outlined.
-The blue elements are the scope of Notary v2, with the other elements providing generic references to other projects or products that demonstrate how Notary v2 is utilized.
+The blue elements are the scope of Notary v2, with the other elements providing generic references to other projects or products that demonstrate how Notary v2 may be utilized.

 ![Notary e2e Scenarios](./media/notary-e2e-scenarios.png)

-### End to End Scenario: Build, Publish, Consume, Enforce Policy, Deploy

 In a world of consuming public software, we must account for content that's acquired from a public source, copied into a trusted environment, then deployed.
 In this scenario, the consumer is not re-building or adding additional content.
 However, they do wish to add attestations to the validity of the content.

 1. The Wabbit Networks company builds their netmonitor software.
-As a result of the build, they produce an [OCI Image][oci-image], a Software Bill of Materials (`SBoM`) and to comply with gpl licensing, produce another artifact which contains the source (`src`) to all the gpl licensed projects.
+      * As a result of the build, they produce an [OCI Image][oci-image], a Software Bill of Materials (`SBoM`) and to comply with gpl licensing, produce another artifact which contains the source (`src`) to all the gpl licensed projects.
-In addition to the `image`, `SBoM` and `src` artifacts, the build system produces an [OCI Index][oci-index] that encompassed the three artifacts.
+      * In addition to the `image`, `SBoM` and `src` artifacts, the build system produces an [OCI Index][oci-index] that encompassed the three artifacts.
-Each of the artifacts, and the encompassing `index` are signed with the Notary v2 wabbit-networks key.
+      * Each of the artifacts, and the encompassing `index` are signed with the Notary v2 wabbit-networks key.
 2. The Wabbit Networks net-monitor index and its signed contents are pushed to a public OCI compliant registry.
       * Docker can provide an additional Docker hub signature providing an extra level of cerfiication confidence.
 3. ACME Rockets consumes the netmonitor software, importing the index and its referenced artifacts into their private registry.